Jörg Philipp Terhechte

-Jörg Philipp Terhechte (born 1975 in Salzkotten) is a German legal scholar, a university professor at the Leuphana University of Lüneburg, Professor at the University of Glasgow and vice president of the Leuphana University of Lüneburg.
+Jörg Philipp Terhechte (1975 – 22 November 2024) was a German legal scholar, university professor at the Leuphana University of Lüneburg, Professor at the University of Glasgow and vice president of the Leuphana University of Lüneburg.

-Life
+Background

-Terhechte comes from a Westphalian artist family.
+Terhechte came from a Westphalian artist family.
 His grandfather was the painter Theodor Terhechte.
 His father was the painter, art historian and art teacher Hans Terhechte.
 After graduating from the Georgianum high school in Vreden Terhechte studied jurisprudence and philosophy at the University of Bielefeld from 1995 to 2000.
 In 2000 he passed the first state examination at the Higher Regional Court of Hamm.
-From 2003 to 2005 he completed his legal clerkship, inter alia at the Federal Cartel Office in Bonn, the law firm Coudert Brothers LLP US in Brussels and the US Federal Trade Commission in Washington D.C.
+From 2003 to 2005 he completed his legal clerkship, inter alia at the Federal Cartel Office in Bonn, the law firm Coudert Brothers LLP US in Brussels and the US Federal Trade Commission in Washington, D.C.
 In 2005 he completed the 2nd state examination in Düsseldorf.
 In 2003 he completed his studies at the Faculty of Law of the University of Bielefeld with a Dr. jur.
 Doctorate.
 In his dissertation Terhechte studied "The unwritten constituent elements of European competition law."
 From 2000 to 2004 he was a research associate of Armin Hatje at the Department of Public Law, European and International Law at the University of Bielefeld.
 From 2004 to 2006 he was an assistant professor at this chair.
 From 2006 to 2011 he was an assistant professor at the Department of Public Law and Political Science (European Community Law Seminar) at the University of Hamburg.

 In 2011 he was appointed to a professorship for Public Law (Constitutional and Administrative Law) and European Law at the University of Siegen.
-Since October 2012 he holds the chair of Public Law, European and International Law, Regulatory and Antitrust Law at the Leuphana University of Lüneburg.
+Since October 2012 he held the chair of Public Law, European and International Law, Regulatory and Antitrust Law at the Leuphana University of Lüneburg.

-His research interests are public law as well as European and international law.
-He focusses on EU law as well as European and international business law, in particular the competition and regulatory law.
-Terhechte is considered very pro-European and internationally well-connected.
+His research interests were public law as well as European and international law.
+He focused on EU law as well as European and international business law, in particular the competition and regulatory law.
+Terhechte was considered very pro-European and internationally well-connected.

 In 2016, he was elected vice president of the Leuphana University of Lüneburg.
 In 2018 he was appointed Professor of European and International Business Law at the University of Glasgow.

-His research focuses on public law as well as European and international law.
-Special focus is placed on EU law and European and international commercial law, in particular competition and regulatory law.
-Terhechte is considered decidedly pro-European and internationally very well connected.
-He also deals with issues of scientific education / executive education and the internationalization of higher education.
+His research focused on public law as well as European and international law.
+Special focus was placed on EU law and European and international commercial law, in particular competition and regulatory law.
+He also dealt with issues of scientific education / executive education and the internationalization of higher education.

-Terhechte has three children and is married to the lawyer and lecturer Nicole Terhechte-Gerick.
+Terhechte was married to the lawyer and lecturer Nicole Terhechte-Gerick, and had three children.
+He died on 22 November 2024, at the age of 49.